pulse-browser/gluon/README.md

 ## Documentation

-Documentation is available on [Github pages](https://lepton-browser.github.io/build/) or in the docs folder of this repository.
+Documentation is available on [Github pages](https://docs.gluon.dev) or in the docs folder of this repository.

 ## Licencing notes

-The following is included in good faith.
+The following notice is included in good faith.
 The writer is not a lawyer, and this is not legal advice.

 ### Melon